razorpay/payment-button-wordpress-plugin/readme.txt

 5. Modify the pricing fields as per your business and products.
 List multiple products, or allow customers to choose the amount they want to pay.
 6. Send automated payment receipts and 80G receipts to your customers.
 7. Don’t let geographies restrict you.
 Accept International Payments in a go on your WordPress website.
-8. Text- Accept one-time payments and subscriptions in a single button.
+8. Accept one-time and recurring payments with a single button.

 == Changelog ==

+= 2.3 =
+* Updated version of readme.txt file
+* Tested upto WordPress 5.8

 = 2.2 =
 * Updated readme.txt file